snaar/drat/README.md

-chopper is a simple streaming time series inspection and manipulation tool
+chopper is a streaming time series manipulation framework

 ##### Goals
 1. Primary use case - ad-hoc usage by humans.